vkurup/kurup.org/blog/_posts/2011-06-30-boston-with-little-kids.markdown

   River, there's plenty to watch and play with.
 Kavi and Anika really liked the little car.
-Oh, and if you happen to go right (east) instead of left, there's a great playground near the tennis courts, which is on the way to the Museum of Science.
+Oh, and if you happen to go right (east) instead of left, there's a great playground near the tennis courts, which is on the way to the Museum of Science. <br>
   <a href="https://picasaweb.google.com/lh/photo/VU9ZILbVTM3WjUQf8ewOVA?feat=embedwebsite"><img class="inset" src="https://lh5.googleusercontent.com/-ZyXEp8eIv8E/Tf_CXQ8c-II/AAAAAAAASp0/RwBruXMUjrI/s400/IMG_1675.JPG" height="300" width="400" /></a>
 - [Hatch shell](http://www.hatchshell.com/):
   There was an AIDS race while we were there which meant lots of people and